EcoFed: Efficient Communication for DNN Partitioning-based Federated Learning

 \textbf{Baselines:} We consider four baselines, namely classic FL, SFL (vanilla DPFL) and two state-of-the-art local loss-based DPFL methods: (1) \textbf{Classic FL} trains the entire model locally \di{on-device}.
-(2) \textbf{SplitFed} is the first DPFL approach.
-The model is partitioned into device-side model and server-side model, which are sent to the devices and the server for training, respectively.
+(2) \textbf{SFL (vanilla DPFL)} is the first DPFL approach.
+The model is partitioned into device-side and server-side models, sent to the devices and the server for training, respectively.
 The activation and gradient are transferred between devices and the server for each data batch.
-This method does not incorporate any optimizations.

-3) \textbf{Local generated loss (LGL)}~\cite{hanaccelerating} introduces a local generated loss on devices to generate gradients for training the device-side model, thus reducing the need for transmission of gradients from the edge server.

-4) \textbf{FedGKT}~\cite{he2020group} also incorporates local loss on devices.
-In addition, probabilistic predictions, called soft labels~\cite{hinton2015distilling}, of the server-side models are periodically transferred to the devices and vice versa.
-The soft labels are used to distill the training of device-side models and server-side models\footnote{The implementation of FedGKT in our experiments is a variant version built on vanilla DPFL in order to compare it to other baselines under the same aggregation algorithm, i.e., FedAvg.}.
+This method does not optimize communication.
+(3) \textbf{Local generated loss (LGL)}~\cite{hanaccelerating} introduces a locally generated loss on devices to calculate gradients for training the device-side model, thus reducing the need for sending gradients from the server.
+(4) \textbf{FedGKT}~\cite{he2020group} incorporates local loss on \di{devices but also uses} probabilistic predictions, called soft labels~\cite{hinton2015distilling}, of the server-side models. \di{These} are periodically transferred to the devices and vice versa.
+The soft labels distil the training of device-side and server-side models\footnote{The implementation of FedGKT for our experiments is a variant that we developed based on vanilla DPFL in order to compare it to other baselines when using the same aggregation \di{algorithm (FedAvg)}.}.

-5) \textbf{ActionFed} is implemented with following configuration.
-We adopt the pre-trained weights of device-side model from respective pre-trained model trained on the ImageNet dataset~\cite{deng2009imagenet} and freeze them during the training. $\rho = 2$ for the \textit{Replay Buffer} (the buffer will be updated every two rounds).
-In addition, a linear 8 bit quantization implementation is adopted for the \textit{Compressor}.
+\textbf{EcoFed} is implemented with the following configuration.
+We adopt the pre-trained weights of the device-side model from the respective pre-trained model trained on the ImageNet dataset~\cite{deng2009imagenet} and freeze them during the training. $\rho = 2$ for the \textit{Replay Buffer} (the buffer will be updated every two rounds).
+In addition, a linear 8-bit quantization implementation is adopted for the \textit{Compressor}.

-Each baseline uses the same model architecture and partitioning point.
-We adopt the same auxiliary network used for LGL~\cite{hanaccelerating} and FedGKT~\cite{he2020group}, which is a single fully connected layer.

-\textbf{Evaluation Metrics:} Two sets of metrics are used to evaluate the learning and system performance.
-They are:
+\textbf{Evaluation Metrics:} Two sets of metrics are used:

 1) \textbf{Metrics on learning performance}: (i) \textit{Accuracy} is evaluated on the global test data.
-We report the average test accuracy of the last five rounds for each baseline.
+We record the highest test accuracy achieved during entire rounds of training for each baseline.
 The results are an average of three independent runs with different random seeds.